ricardop2476/github-tutorial/README.md

 2. You should name the repository what ever the directory name is in c9.
 They should be the same!
 3. Finally, click on "Create repository".

 We now have made our remote repository on Github.
 Now you can push commits to this repository.
-Next we will initizalize git and make our first add and commit:
+Next we will initizalize git and make our first add and commit.
+Skip steps 1-3 if you have a directory made, and are in it.
-1. In c9
+1. First you want to go into your `~/workspace`.
+To do this, write `cd ~/workspace` in your terminal. (cd means change directory)
+2. Next, we want to make a new directory (folder).
+Type `mkdir repo-name`. (repo-name is what ever you want)
+3. We will now change the directory into the new repo.
+4. To initizalize git type `git init` inside of the terminal.
+Now that we have our directory ready, and have git initizalized we will make our first *add and commmit*:
+1. Create a new file by typing: `touch file-name.md `

 ---
 ## Workflow & Commands